New York Injury Attorneys

 Our firm is top rated.
 Read about our ratings here.

-Our philosophy is simple but effective: Provide the very best and most compassionate legal representation to real people, one client at a time.
-Our Syracuse injury attorneys believe the best "lawyer advertising" is a satisfied client.
 More than half of our cases are referred by other lawyers in other firms.
 These lawyers know from their experience with us that we provide their clients with personal service and the most effective representation available anywhere.

 Besides the high quality of our work, what sets us apart from other firms is our "team approach" to cases.
 The lawyers here meet regularly to discuss every new case as well as cases approaching settlement or trial.
 This "brain-storming" leads to creative and powerful case advancement.